BCNGEEKS/Geekateca/Documentation/MarkdownGuidelines.md

 #### _Result:_

 1. List item one.

     List item one continued with a second paragraph followed by an Indented block.

-        $ ls *.sh
+        ls *.sh
-        $ mv *.sh ~/tmp
+        mv *.sh ~/tmp

     List item continued with a third paragraph.

 2. List item two continued with an open block.

     This paragraph is part of the preceding list item.

 - This list is nested and does not require explicit item continuation.

         This paragraph is part of the preceding list item.

 - List item b.

     This paragraph belongs to item two of the outer list.

 <!-- end of the list -->

 ---

+### Roman indices

 If you really need roman indeces (or any other kind) you will have to work with HTML: